Nuclear kinetic density from ab initio theory: Results

 \subsection{Nonlocal density}

-In this section, as in Ref.~\cite{PhysRevC.97.034619}, we discuss results for the nonlocal densities obtained from the NCSM wave functions using the approach described in Sec.~\ref{sec_nonlocaldensity}.
+In this section, as in Ref.~\cite{gennari2018microscopic}, we discuss results for the nonlocal densities obtained from the NCSM wave functions using the approach described in Sec.~\ref{sec_nonlocaldensity}.

-To highlight the significance of COM removal in lighter systems, we considered the $^{4,6,8}$He, $^{12}$C, and $^{16}$O systems.
+To highlight the significance of COM removal in lighter systems, we considered the $^{4,8}$He and $^{16}$O systems.
 We computed the translationally invariant and COM contaminated nonlocal densities, given by Eq.~(\ref{eqn:trinvnlocdens}) and Eq.~(\ref{eqn:wiCOMnlocdens}), respectively.
 Note that all figure plots of the COM contaminated density are labeled \textit{wiCOM} while the translationally invariant density plots are labeled \textit{trinv}.
 The ground state densities of the nuclei are shown with all angular dependence factorized out for plotting.
-Proton densities are shown in blue and neutron densities are shown in red.
+Proton densities are shown in blue, neutron densities are shown in red, and total nuclear densities are shown in black.